John D. Temte, Managing General Partner

 John D. Temte is founder, and the Managing General Partner of Temte Capital and is responsible for all activities of the firm.
 He oversees all investments made by Temte Capital funds, serves as Chairman of the investment committee and sits on the board of managers.
 Mr. Temte works closely with Temte Capital's managing directors who are specific to each of our disciplines and with our limited partners (investor clients).
 Mr. Temte also works with the managers and operators with whom Temte Capital invests and sits on several boards.

 Mr. Temte has launched numerous technology-enabled businesses, selling one before the age of 26 and has been credited, in part, for pioneering the online group-buying model now used across the web.
-After exiting his technology companies John worked as Managing Director for a New York City based private equity firm focusing on real assets.
+After exiting his technology companies John worked as an angel investor and as Managing Director for a New York based private equity firm focused on real assets.

 Prior to his entrepreneurial and finance experience, Mr. Temte worked in professional sports in the NFL and NBA.
 John serves on the Wyoming Business Alliance Steering Committee, and Chairs the Jackson Hole Global Technology Partnership and chaired the annual Wyoming Global Technology Summit, for former Wyoming Governor Matt Mead.
 John also serves on the Wyoming Governor’s Economic Diversification Council (ENDOW).
 John earned a B.S. in Business Management from California State University, Chico.